NonGMO Project GMO food verification logo orange

 The native species at risk of contamination carry invaluable genetic information and unique traits.
 Many can thrive in difficult growing conditions such as poor soil or mountainous land.
 Protecting native corn allows breeders to incorporate their traits into new varieties, creating plants that are crucial as we adapt to a changing climate.

-The Non-GMO Project applauds Mexico's decision to ban genetically modified corn, safeguarding native maize varieties from GMO contamination and preserving Mexico's cultural heritage.
+The Non-GMO Project applauds Mexico's decision to restrict genetically modified corn imports, safeguarding native maize varieties from GMO contamination and preserving Mexico's cultural heritage.
 This bold action will help protect and build the non-GMO food supply while preserving Mexico's sovereignty and autonomy.